DisomLabs/disomlabs-site/README.md

-# Disom Labs
+# Hansda Techs

 Building open-source technology for language innovation, cybersecurity research, and digital empowerment.

 ## About

-Disom Labs is a technology research initiative focused on creating innovative solutions for local languages, cybersecurity, and digital accessibility.
+Hansda Techs is a technology research initiative focused on creating innovative solutions for local languages, cybersecurity, and digital accessibility.

 ## Projects